rfshelley/Documentation/device-type-developers-guide/overview.rst

 In the example above, we get the value of the "switch" attribute by using the "current<attributeName>" property (``currentSwitch``).

-Attribute values are set by creating events where the attribute name is the name of the event, and the attribute value is the value of the event.
+Attribute values are set by creating Events where the attribute name is the name of the Event, and the attribute value is the value of the Event.
 This is discussed more in the `Parse and Events documentation <parse.html#parse-events-and-attributes>`__

 Like commands, when a device supports a capability, it is responsible for ensuring that all the capability's attributes are implemented.